 interaction networks, microRNA:gene or transcriptional regulatory networks, metabolic networks, or other graphs, such as transportationa networks, communication networks or even solar system.

-databases of interaction data - as well as PSICQUIC, KEGG, Reactome and other data sources, as well as link annotation from Uniprot, GO, Pubmed, and display networks in 2D or 3D.
+database of interaction data - as well as PSICQUIC, pathDIP, KEGG, Reactome and other data sources, as well as link annotation from Uniprot, GO, Pubmed, and display networks in 2D or 3D.
 To

 improve scalability and performance, NAViGaTOR combines Java with